apache/trafficserver/tests/README.md

 ```

 ## Setting up DNS
-### Test.MakeDNServer(name)
+### Test.MakeDNServer(name, default=None)
  * name - A name for this instance of the DNS.
+ * default - if a list argument is provided, uDNS will reply with the list contents instead of NXDOMAIN if a DNS can't be found for a partcular entry

  This function returns a AuTest process object that launches the python-based microDNS (uDNS). uDNS is a mock DNS which responds to DNS queries. uDNS needs to be setup for the tests that require made-up domains.
-The server reads a JSON-formatted data file that contains mappings of domain to IP addresses. uDNS responds with the approriate IP addresses if the requested domain is in uDNS' mappings, otherwise responds with default IP address 127.0.0.1.
+The server reads a JSON-formatted data file that contains mappings of domain to IP addresses. uDNS responds with the approriate IP addresses if the requested domain is in uDNS' mappings.

  * addRecords(records=None, jsonFile=None)